Little Rock recruiting office shooting: Legal proceedings

-Muhammad was charged by the state of Arkansas with capital murder, attempted capital murder, and 10 counts of unlawful discharge of a weapon.
+Bledsoe was charged by the state of Arkansas with capital murder, attempted capital murder, and 10 counts of unlawful discharge of a weapon.
 Prosecutors sought the death penalty.

 He was held in the Pulaski County Detention Center, awaiting a scheduled February 2011 jury trial.
-In January 2010, Arkansas Judge Herbert Wright ordered the State's Public Defenders Commission to pay part of the bill for Muhammad's private attorney.
-That same month, in a two-page, handwritten letter to the judge in his case, Muhammad changed his plea to guilty.
+In January 2010, Arkansas Judge Herbert Wright ordered the State's Public Defenders Commission to pay part of the bill for Bledsoe's private attorney.
+That same month, in a two-page, handwritten letter to the judge in his case, Bledsoe changed his plea to guilty.
 He claimed to be a "soldier in Al-Qaeda in the Arabian Peninsula" (AQAP), and described the recruiting office shooting as a "Jihadi attack."
 He said he was part of Abu Basir's Army, a reference to Naser Abdel-Karim al-Wahishi, the AQAP leader in Yemen.
-Muhammad affirmed that his sanity was intact, and that he was acting of his own volition in changing his plea.
+Bledsoe affirmed that his sanity was intact, and that he was acting of his own volition in changing his plea.

 At the time the County Prosecutor Jegley said that he was still intending to go to trial; he would have had to recommend that Muhammed's plea be accepted for the court to do so.
 He said he was not going to have the defendant determine the course of the trial.

-Muhammad wrote at the time, "I wasn't insane or post-traumatic, nor was I forced to do this Act.
+Bledsoe wrote at the time, "I wasn't insane or post-traumatic, nor was I forced to do this Act.
 The attack was justified according to Islamic Laws and the Islamic Religion.
 Jihad—to fight those who wage war on Islam and Muslims."
-Muhammad did not discuss his change in plea with his lawyers ahead of time.
+Bledsoe did not discuss his change in plea with his lawyers ahead of time.

 Discussing his claim of affiliation with the Al-Qaeda group in Yemen led by al-Awlaki (killed in September 2011) and al-Wahishi, he wrote in his letters of May to October 2010:

 Far as Al-Qaeda in the Arabian Peninsula ... yes, I'm affiliated with them. ...
 Our goal is to rid the Islamic world of idols and idolaters, paganism and pagans, infidelity and infidels, hypocrisy and hypocrites, apostasy and apostates, democracy and democrats, and relaunch the Islamic caliphate ... and to establish Islamic law (Shari'ah).

-Muhammad's father Melvin Bledsoe said he doubted whether his son had any such ties.
+Bledsoe's father Melvin Bledsoe said he doubted whether his son had any such ties.
 Bledsoe described his son as "unable to process reality" and being so "brainwashed" that he wanted to be convicted of terrorism and executed, thus becoming a martyr.